byllynho/SellBackMart/docs/user_stories.md

 - Project: SellBackMart

 - US Delete profile
-  - Description: As a user, I should be able to delete my profile whenever I wish to.
+  - Description: As a user, I should be able to delete my profile so that I can remove my information when I dont want to use the app anymore.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx